Search by Procedure or Topic

 Transaxillary Incisions

-These types of incisions can actually be hidden in your armpit.
-Surprisingly, your surgeons can now insert implants through the armpit by tunneling through an incision made in the underarms.
 With these incisions, you won’t have any visible scars on the breast, but there are some risks of numbness and nerve damage associated with the procedure.
 It’s also somewhat harder to access the breast tissue, so steps like creating symmetry are harder to get perfect.

 Now that you know a little bit more about the pros and cons of each incision, you’re ready to discuss it with your surgeon.
 It’s your choice, but the support of a caring, compassionate surgeon is essential to getting the right results.
-For a consultation with Dr. Brian Coan on breast augmentation and different types of incisions, contact CARE Plastic Surgery.
+For a consultation with Dr. Brian Coan on breast augmentation and different types of incisions, contact CARE Plastic Surgery today.

 Return to Overview